enutts/bad-flashcard/README.md

 ## Things it will do
 Shows you the front of your flashcard, then the back Shuffles Decks
-Interlieves half of 2 decks together to assist studying Easily Scriptable
+Interlieves decks together to assist studying
+Easily Scriptable

 ## Things it won't do